Unison equity sharing agreements are currently available in these states:

 Unison’s standard pricing is for owner-occupied properties; However, special pricing may be available for the non-owner occupied property.

-Please contact us to discuss your situation.
+Please contact us to discuss your particular context, as every situation is unique.

 If you pass away during the term of your agreement and you are not survived by anyone else who is on the agreement, then your heirs or estate will be required to settle the Unison agreement, after a 180-day grace period.